-Last Monday (June 3), the 10th annual Darius & Friends benefit concert, charity golf tournament and auction upped the total funds raised for St. Jude Children's Research Hospital by country star Darius Rucker to over $2 million.
-This year's event raised over $425,000 on its own, a single-year record.
+Last summer (June 3), the 10th annual Darius and Friends benefit concert, charity golf tournament and auction upped the total funds raised for St. Jude Children's Research Hospital by country star Darius Rucker to over $2 million.
+The 2019 event raised over $425,000 on its own, a single-year record.

-The event, an unofficial kick-off for CMA Fest, has been hosted at the Ryman Auditorium for the past three years.
-This year, more than 2,400 fans enjoyed a stacked musical lineup: Jimmie Allen, Kane Brown, Luke Bryan, Sheryl Crow, Travis Denning and Brett Young.
+The children's hospital fundraising event, an unofficial kick-off for CMA Fest, has been hosted at the Ryman Auditorium in Nashville, Tennessee for the past three years.
+In 2019, more than 2,400 fans enjoyed a stacked country music lineup: Jimmie Allen, Kane Brown, Luke Bryan, Sheryl Crow, Travis Denning and Brett Young.

 "I was struck on that first visit by how St. Jude not only cares for their patients, but also their patients' families," said Rucker in a press release.
 "They believe that a financial burden is the last thing a family should face when their focus needs to be on helping a kid get better, and St. Jude makes sure that their patients never pay a dime.
 It's an honor for us to be able to help them continue such an important mission."

 Read More: The 10 Best Darius Rucker Songs

 Rucker is a longtime supporter of St. Jude and even recorded a song inspired by a St. Jude patient.